aseduto/guacamole/azure.md

 Following are the steps to create a vm to use as jump station using azure [az command line](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-Use your bash shall.
+Use your bash shell.
 You can change the variable to better reflect your environment.

 ```bash